Assembly of the International Space Station: Disaster and consequences

 10 March 2001 – The Leonardo Multi-Purpose Logistics Module rests in Space Shuttle Discovery's payload bay during STS-102.

 After the Space Shuttle Columbia disaster on 1 February 2003, there was some uncertainty over the future of the ISS.
 The subsequent two and a half-year suspension of the U.S. Space Shuttle program, followed by problems with resuming flight operations in 2005, were major obstacles.

 The Space Shuttle program resumed flight on 26 July 2005, with the STS-114 mission of Discovery.
 This mission to the ISS was intended both to test new safety measures implemented since the Columbia disaster and deliver supplies to the station.
-Although the mission succeeded safely, it was not without risk; foam was shed by the external tank, leading NASA to announce future missions would be grounded until this issue was resolved.
+Although the mission succeeded, it was not without risk; foam was shed by the external tank, leading NASA to announce future missions would be grounded until this issue was resolved.

 Between the Columbia disaster and the resumption of Shuttle launches, crew exchanges were carried out solely using the Russian Soyuz spacecraft.
 Starting with Expedition 7, two-astronaut caretaker crews were launched in contrast to the previously launched crews of three.
 Because the ISS had not been visited by a shuttle for an extended period, a larger than planned amount of waste accumulated, temporarily hindering station operations in 2004.
 However Progress transports and the STS-114 shuttle flight took care of this problem.